 The cruise ship program has an active enforcement program regarding air emissions.
 Annual reports are available which provide details on compliance actions each year.

 Ambient Air Monitoring

-The cruise ship program is working with Division of Air on plans for a potential future monitoring program (powerpoint or pdf).
-Ambient air was monitored in downtown Juneau for sulfur dioxide, nitrogen oxides, and PM 2.5 during 2000 and 2001.
+Division of Air will be monitoring Juneau during 2019.
+Information on the project can be found at: http://dec.alaska.gov/air/air-monitoring/juneau-cruise-ship-monitoring-project/ Ambient air was monitored in downtown Juneau for sulfur dioxide, nitrogen oxides, and PM 2.5 during 2000 and 2001.
 The pollutant levels were found in 2001 to be below federal and state health standards.

 What are Exhaust Gas Cleaning Systems (EGCS or Scrubbers)?

 Exhaust Gas Cleaning Systems are pollution control systems designed to remove pollutants from exhaust.
 Primarily, these systems are designed to extract sulfur oxides (SOx) from the exhaust.
 By installing these systems, vessels can be compliant with federal SOx emission regulations without using low-sulfur fuels.
 Exhaust Gas Cleaning Systems have been installed on many cruise ships operating in Alaska in the last three years.

 Who regulates Exhaust Gas Cleaning Systems?